-- (i) if default shall be made in the payment of the principal or Redemption Price of any Note when due, whether at maturity or by call for mandatory redemption or redemption or purchase at the option of the Commonwealth or any registered owner, or otherwise, or in the payment of any Sinking Fund Payment when due; or - (ii) if default shall be made in the payment of any installment of interest on any Note when due; or - (iii) if default shall be made by the Commonwealth in the performance or observance of the covenants, agreements and conditions on its part described under the first paragraph of "Covenants as to Pledged Funds and Federal Highway Grant Anticipation Note Trust Fund" above; or - (iv) if default shall be made by the Commonwealth in the performance or observance of any other of the covenants, agreements or conditions on its part provided in the Trust Agreement or in the Notes and such default shall continue for a period of thirty (30) days after written notice thereof shall be given to the Commonwealth by the Trustee or given to the Commonwealth and the Trustee by the registered owners of a majority in principal amount of the Notes Outstanding; provided that if such default cannot be remedied within such thirty (30) day period, it shall not constitute an Event of Default under the Trust Agreement if corrective action is instituted by the Commonwealth within such period and diligently pursued until the default is remedied.
+if default shall be made in the payment of the principal or Redemption Price of any Note · (i) when due, whether at maturity or by call for mandatory redemption or redemption or purchase at the option of the Commonwealth or any registered owner, or otherwise, or in the payment of any Sinking Fund Payment when due; or المتهاج المراجع if default shall be made in the payment of any installment of interest on any Note when (ii) due: or a that was the second - . - . . - if default shall be made by the Commonwealth in the performance or observance of the (iii) covenants, agreements and conditions on its part described under the first paragraph of "Covenants as to Pledged Funds and Federal Highway Grant Anticipation Note Trust Fund" above; or if default shall be made by the Commonwealth in the performance or observance of any (iv)

+other of the covenants, agreements or conditions on its part provided in the Trust Agreement or in the Notes and such default shall continue for a period of thirty (30) days after written notice thereof shall be given to the Commonwealth by the Trustee or given to the Commonwealth and the Trustee by the registered owners of a majority in principal amount of the Notes Outstanding; provided that if such default cannot be remedied within such thirty (30) day period, it shall not constitute an Event of Default under the Trust Agreement if corrective action is instituted by the Commonwealth within such period and diligently pursued until the default is remedied.